bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 ### 10.4 Use the access approval process

-Enable `approval` for an Environment and then go through the access request process by requesting access, and then as an Access Manager, reviewing the request and approving or rejecting it.
+Enable `approval` for an Environment and then go through the access request process by requesting access, playing the role of Access Manager to review the request and approve access.

 ### 10.5 Publish your documentation on the Portal